SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Info: Admin only.
 Gets you our ban records.

 **%region** `<region: Optional>`
     Info: Sets your region on your profile.
-The regions are the 6 commonly used continents, matches some inputs to those.
+The regions are the 6 commonly used continents, plus some more for North America, matches some inputs to those.
 So EU will work, as well as europe.
 Leave the field blank to delete the region from your profile.
     Example: `%region europe`
     Aliases: setregion, spregion, country